Team Building - People Development Magazine

 Look at any successful sports team, and you’ll see a team working together.
-Despite their various positions and jobs, they pull together in the same direction as a team daily.
+Despite their various positions and jobs, they work together in the same direction as a team every day.
 And this is what you want in your institution or business.
-While this is the case, you should note that building a successful team requires people to collaborate, even if their personalities clash.
-Thankfully, staff events like team building events can boost performance and productivity.
+While this is the case, it is essential to note that building a successful team requires people to collaborate, even if their personalities clash.
+Thankfully, staff events like team-building events can boost performance and productivity.
 For the activities to succeed, these events must be well-planned, safe, and appropriate for your team.

 Tiredness, overwork, stress, slips, trips, repetitive activities, lifting, collisions, falling objects, workplace violence, and dangerous materials.

-Many employees lose inhibitions and forget their health and safety training while away from the office and in a new, fascinating environment.
+Many employees lose their inhibitions and forget their health and safety training when away from the office and in a new, unfamiliar environment.

 As you can tell, this means they tend to be less cautious and may overexert themselves on the day.
 When they push too hard, they risk injuring themselves or others, and you have to enlist the services of a catastrophic injury lawyer in Los Angeles.